Law of the instrument: Computer programming

 The notion of a golden hammer, "a familiar technology or concept applied obsessively to many software problems", was introduced into information technology literature in 1998 as an anti-pattern: a programming practice to be avoided.

 Software developer José M. Gilgado has written that the law is still relevant in the 21st century and is highly applicable to software development.
 Many times software developers, he observed, "tend to use the same known tools to do a completely new different project with new constraints".
 He blamed this on "the comfort zone state where you don't change anything to avoid risk.
 The problem with using the same tools every time you can is that you don't have enough arguments to make a choice because you have nothing to compare to and is limiting your knowledge."
 The solution is "to keep looking for the best possible choice, even if we aren't very familiar with it".
 This includes using a computer language with which one is unfamiliar.
 He noted that the product RubyMotion enables developers to "wrap" unknown computer languages in a familiar computer language and thus avoid having to learn them.
 But Gilgado found this approach inadvisable, because it reinforces the habit of avoiding new tools.

 Related concepts

 Other forms of narrow-minded instrumentalism include: déformation professionnelle, a French term for "looking at things from the point of view of one's profession", and regulatory capture, the tendency for regulators to look at things from the point of view of the profession they are regulating.

-Television
+In media

-In the Sci-Fi series The Expanse, Avasarala says "For a hammer, everything looks like a nail" in reference to The Golden Hammer analogy, when she criticised the Military Leaders to see enemies actions behind everything.
+In the science fiction series The Expanse, politician Chrisjen Avasarala says "For a hammer, everything looks like a nail" in reference to the Golden Hammer analogy, when she criticised the Earth's military leaders' tendencies to see enemy actions behind everything.

+In her 2025 single Hammer, Lorde sings "when you're holding a hammer, everything looks like a nail".
+In the context of the verse it is part of, the lyric is likely to be a double entendre.